-The reason for this multiplicity is surprisingly intuitive.
-Judicial noncompliance is self-limiting, in the sense that more anticipated noncompliance by the lower court yields more review and reversal, which in turn disincentivizes noncompliance.
-In contrast, judicial pandering can be self-reinforcing.
-While more pandering by an aligned lower court triggers more review of conservative dispositions (which disincentivizes pandering), it also requires more compliance from a misaligned lower court to avoid certain summary reversal.
-But this can only be incentivized with more summary reversal, which in turn incentivizes pandering.
-This potential multiplicity is illustrated in an example in Figure 5, which plots the set of pandering equilibria as a function of the potential disagreement H - M between the higher court and the lower court.
-For moderately high levels of disagreement there are three pandering equilibria; in one, an aligned lower court always panders.
+The reason for this multiplicity is that judicial pandering is potentially self-reinforcing.
+Specifically, more pandering by an aligned lower court triggers more review of conservative dispositions, which disincentives pandering.
+However, more pandering also makes the higher court more willing to summarily reverse a liberal disposition; to avoid guaranteed summary reversal a misaligned lower court must therefore comply more.
+But this extra compliance can only be incentivized with more summary reversal, which in turn incentivizes yet more pandering.
+This potential multiplicity is illustrated in an example in Figure 6, which plots the set of pandering levels consistent with equilibrium as a function of the potential disagreement (H - M) between the higher court and the lower court.
+For low and high levels of disagreement there is a single pandering equilibrium.
+For intermediate levels there are three distinct pandering equilibria, including one in which an aligned lower court always panders.